hsuyunchia/stock_monitor/README.md

 # Stock Monitor 📈

+> **Never miss a stock price target again!**
+>
-A FastAPI-based stock price monitoring application that tracks stock prices and sends email notifications when target prices are reached.
+> Stock Monitor is an intelligent web application that automatically tracks stock prices and sends you email notifications when your target prices are reached.
+Perfect for investors who want to monitor multiple stocks without constantly checking the market.

+## 🌟 What Can You Do?

+- ✅ Monitor multiple stocks simultaneously
+- ✅ Set price targets with flexible conditions (above/below)
+- ✅ Receive automated email alerts when targets are hit
+- ✅ Schedule checks on weekdays, weekends, or every day
+- ✅ Toggle monitoring on/off without deleting your watchlist
+- ✅ View real-time market status for major exchanges (Taiwan, US, Japan)
+- ✅ Track stocks across different markets and currencies

+**Currently tracking:** Taiwan Stock Exchange (TWSE), US Stock Exchange (NYSE), Japan Stock Exchange (TSE)

+## 🎯 Quick Example

+**Scenario:** You want to buy Apple stock when it drops below $180
+1. Add AAPL with target price ≤ $180
+2. Set daily check at 09:15 AM
+3. When AAPL hits $180 or below → Get an email alert immediately! 📧

 ## Features ✨